 Hooks is separated from plain vanilla feedback for the ability to create a desire in the user for wanting more.
 Feedback loops are all around us but they don’t create desire all the time.
 It’s like opening your fridge wanting for something new each time.
 However, add some variability to the mix and get a different treat which magically appears every time you open it – Voila!
 Intrigue is created.

 Companies use variable schedules of rewards to hook users.
 Introducing variability increases the effect which activates the desire for wanting for more.
-Although, examples include lotteries and slot machines, flexible rewards are major component in habit-forming technologies.
+Although examples include lotteries and slot machines, flexible rewards are a major component in habit-forming technologies.

 Investment, the last phase of the Hook theory asks the user to do a bit of work.
 The phase has two goals – first is to increase the odds where the users will make another pass through the Hook when offered with the next trigger.
 Second, comes when the user’s brain is reeling in dopamine from the anticipation of getting a reward, now it’s time to pay the bills.
 By paying bills, Hook theory means asking the user to give some combination of time, effort, data, or money.